 PechaKucha Night C-U is looking for presenters!
-We’re now accepting applications for PKN Vol. 15 (May 31, 2014 at Krannert Art Museum) and Vol. 16 (August 8, 2014 at Krannert Center for the Performing Arts), which is planned for spring 2014.
+We’re now accepting applications for PKN Vol. 16 (August 8, 2014 at Krannert Center for the Performing Arts).
 Would you like to present?
 Read on:

 PechaKucha presenters come from a wide range of fields — activists, architects, artists, chefs, coolhunters, critics, designers, dreamers, entrepreneurs, fashionistas, historians, makers, photographers, and scientists, to name a few.